ITWSDataScience/Rainfall-and-Reservoir-Water-Level-Analysis-in-Chennai-India_2020/README.md

-Data Information: The rainfall dataset shows the average rainfall received by the four reservoirs in Chennai city monthly from 2004-2019.
-The reservoir level dataset includes data recorded monthly on the reservoir level for the four reservoirs from 2004-2019.
+Data Information: The rainfall dataset shows the average rainfall received by the four reservoirs in Chennai city daily from 2004-2019.
+The reservoir level dataset includes data recorded daily on the reservoir level for the four reservoirs from 2004-2019.
 The population data is the population growth in Chennai city from 2004-2019.

 Source of Data: